ymarneth/beecon/README.md

 https://kubernetes.io/

+### Minikube [Y]

+[Minikube](https://minikube.sigs.k8s.io/docs/) is a nice solution to set up a lightweight local Kubernetes cluster on a dev machine to simulate the production environment.
+It will be used for experimentation with deployments, configurations and operators and see them interact with each other in a production-like environment.
+The setup should be as close to a real production setup as possible and make use of the advantages of cloud infrastructure.

 ### Load Balancing [V]
 For Load-Balancing to be possible first it is necessary to have the amount of resources available to run multiple instance.